-IMPORTANT: If you have a SystemVerilog top-level design file, create a Verilog wrapper file prior to packaging.
+IMPORTANT: If you have a SystemVerilog or VHDL-2008 as a top-level design file, create a Verilog or VHDL wrapper file prior to packaging.

 - The supported SystemVerilog constructs are the same as those supported in Xilinx synthesis.
-See this link for a list of supported SystemVerilog constructs from the Vivado Design Suite User Guide: Synthesis (UG901) [Ref 11]. - The IP packager does not support VHDL-2008. - All IP used within the Vivado IP catalog support multi-language usage, which allows the end user to generate an HDL wrapper for a language different than your IP. - To avoid conflicts, avoid using HDL language keywords within the design. - To ensure that the custom IP simulates properly when using VHDL, set the top-level ports to be std_logic or std_logic_vector.
+See this link for a list of supported SystemVerilog constructs from the Vivado Design Suite User Guide: Synthesis (UG901) [Ref 11]. - All IP used within the Vivado IP catalog support multi-language usage, which allows the end user to generate an HDL wrapper for a language different than your IP. - To avoid conflicts, avoid using HDL language keywords within the design. - To ensure that the custom IP simulates properly when using VHDL, set the top-level ports to be std_logic or std_logic_vector.